stanwood/handbook/slack.md

 ## Channels

-#general Official stuff
+### #general
+Official stuff.
+Only the CEO posts here.

+### #status

-#status Good morning, be-right-back, back, good night + what are you going to do today
+Post "Good morning", "be-right-back", "back", "good night" + what are you going to do today.

+The first line of your post and the first emoij will become your profile status message.
+Use it to communicate your availability to people who try to reach you.

+When leaving for vacation please use this template:
+`:desert_island: on vacation till August 23rd`

+### #random

-#random GIFs, cat videos etc. to
+GIFs, cat videos etc. to

+### #programming_X

-#programming_X General programming talks and ask for help
+General programming talks and ask for help

+### Tackleberry

+Our very own police bot will sent you reminders that require your actions from time to time.

+- Tickets that need your estimation
+- Tickets that need to be moved
+- Tickets that have are already 50% over estimate: Update the `Remaining estimate` and inform your pm
+- Tickets that have are already 100% over estimate: Update the `Remaining estimate` and inform your pm

 ## Guidelines